kolodny/jsan/README.md

 ### JavaScript "All The Things" Notation
 ![jsan](https://i.imgur.com/IdKDIB6.png)

-Easily stringify and parse any object including objects with circular references, dates, regexes, and even functions
+Easily stringify and parse any object including objects with circular references, self references, dates, regexes, `undefined`, errors, and even functions
 <sub>[1](#functions)</sub>, using the familar `parse` and `stringify` methods.

-There are two ways to use this library, the first is to be able to serialize without having to worry about circular references, the second way is be able to handle dates, regexes, functions
+There are two ways to use this library, the first is to be able to serialize without having to worry about circular references, the second way is be able to handle dates, regexes, errors, functions
-<sub>[1](#functions)</sub> and undefined (normally
+<sub>[1](#functions)</sub>, errors, and undefined (normally
 `JSON.stringify({ u: undefined }) === '{}'`)

 The usage reflect these two approaches.
 If you just want to be